 The overall goal of the Crime Laboratory is to provide expert forensic laboratory services to law enforcement agencies within Texas.
 These services include:

-The Crime Laboratory has approximately 279 forensic scientists and 83 support personnel.
+The Crime Laboratory Service is comprised of approximately 426 personnel.
 New Crime Lab employees are provided intensive training before being approved to examine evidence.
 The length of initial training depends on the forensic scientist's areas of analysis.
 Some areas of analysis—such as drugs—may take approximately four months, while other areas — such as firearms or questioned documents — may take 24 months.
 Forensic scientists assist peace officers with crime scene investigations, provide instruction at peace officer training seminars, analyze physical evidence in criminal cases, and present results of analyses in courtroom testimony.